huaminghuangtw/Evergreen-Notes/Permanent-Notes/embrace-the-beauty-of-enoughness.md

 > _“Contentment is natural wealth, luxury is artificial poverty.” ― Socrates_

 > _“Those who are not satisfied with a little, are satisfied with nothing.” — Epicurus_

+> _“Many people were increasingly of the opinion that they’d all made a big mistake in coming down from the trees in the first place.
+And some said that even the trees had been a bad move, and that no one should ever have left the oceans to begin with.” — The Hitchhiker’s Guide to the Galaxy by Douglas Adams_

 ---